dherik/ddd-golang-project/README.md

 ## AI Code assistant

-You can setup the AI code assistant installing the [Continue](https://www.continue.dev/) extension, the [Ollama](https://ollama.com) server and following the instructions and executing this [script](scripts/start-ollama-continue.sh).
+You can setup the AI code assistant installing the [Continue](https://www.continue.dev/) extension, the [Ollama](https://ollama.com) server and following the instructions and executing this [README.md](scripts/README.md) file.

 ## Technical references